 Guide to searching information

-Search from shared catalogue of the largest Estonian libraries
+Search from a shared catalogue of the largest Estonian libraries

 - To find the sources in the EMU library, choose on the ESTER homepage Library of Estonian University of Life Sciences instead of Entire Collection.

-- For discovering all e-books purchased by EMU, type keywords „EMÜR e-raamatud“ to the search box.
+- For discovering all e-books purchased by EMU, type the keywords „EMÜR e-raamatud“ to the search box.

 - You can find a more detailed introduction in the User Guide of the online catalogue ESTER.

 Findings of EMU e-resources